HomeACcessoryKid/ESP8266-HomeKit-Demo/README.md

 (notably [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS)).
 This is a rewrite for the ESP8266 for you to play with.

-For buid instructions please refer to the [wiki](https://github.com/HomeACcessoryKid/ESP8266-HomeKit-Demo/wiki).
+For build instructions please refer to the [wiki](https://github.com/HomeACcessoryKid/ESP8266-HomeKit-Demo/wiki).

 # Demo